 Wow!
-The new 26’ Road Chief has continuous hot water!
+The new 26’ Road Chief has endless hot water!

 Wait, what does that mean?